Kalicuta/DSTHC/ai-notebooks/me.md

 **What are career mobility opportunities in MRG**

 I felt there are many mobility oppotunities in MRG, including the oppotunities from QR, MRQR.
-I do know some colleagues moved to QR or MR, and some joined MRG from those groups.
+I do know some colleagues moved to QR, MR, AM, and many joined MRG from those groups.

-Within MRGR I think we definetely have more such oppotunities, We have internal job openning portal. it's totally ok to talk to the team that you are interested in about the job opennings.
+Within MRGR I think we definetely have more mobility oppotunities.
+We have internal job openning portal.
+It's totally ok to talk to the team that you are interested in about the job opennings.
-In terms of career development and career choice, I would say our management do respect us a lot.
+In terms of career development and career advice, I would say our management do respect us a lot.

-one model submission was delayed I had two months meanwhile my manager told me that the wholesale team was busy to meet the CCAR deadline,
+Senior managers hold office hours from time to time, and they are quite open minded about discussing the mobility topic or internal oppotunities.

+Also, especially for junior people here, you usually will have more chances to work on the projects from different team.
+I personally had the chance to  work with our london team and wholesale team for ccar models. these may also open some internal mobility oppotunities for you.

 ---